-- NOAA Fisheries Southeast Fisheries Science Center (SEFSC), Panama City Lab has been collecting multibeam data inside several of the MPAs since 2004 including: Snowy Wreck, Northern South Carolina, Edisto, Georgia, North Florida, and East Hump. - NOAA Fisheries SEFSC Southeast Fishery-Independent Survey (SEFIS) group has collected multibeam data inside the North Florida MPA since 2010. - NOAA Ocean Exploration (Sedberry) conducted sonar surveys between 2001 and 2003 in the North Florida and Northern South Carolina MPAs (Schobernd and Sedberry, 2009; Fraser and Sedberry, 2008). - The US Navy contracted for a large multibeam survey off NE Florida in 2010.
+NOAA Fisheries Southeast Fisheries Science Center (SEFSC), Panama City Lab has been collecting multibeam data inside several of the MPAs since 2004 including: Snowy Wreck, Northern South Carolina, Edisto, Georgia, North Florida, and East Hump.

+- NOAA Fisheries SEFSC Southeast Fishery-Independent Survey (SEFIS) group has collected multibeam data inside the North Florida MPA since 2010. - NOAA Ocean Exploration (Sedberry) conducted sonar surveys between 2001 and 2003 in the North Florida and Northern South Carolina MPAs (Schobernd and Sedberry, 2009; Fraser and Sedberry, 2008). - The US Navy contracted for a large multibeam survey off NE Florida in 2010.
 The areas covered encompass the entire North Florida MPA.
-These areas are used for anti-submarine warfare training and encompass areas containing EFH and deep reefs. - NOAA's SE-DSCTP project completed mapping in 2011 at the North Florida and East Hump MPAs (Reed et al., 2014). - Note: Low resolution mapping has been completed for the majority of the MPAs.
+These areas are used for anti-submarine warfare training and encompass areas containing EFH and deep reefs. - NOAA's SE-DSCTP project completed mapping in 2011 at the North Florida and East Hump MPAs (Reed et al., 2014). - Note: We will include a figure displaying all the mapping that has been completed in and around the MPAs in the next draft.

-Deliverables: High resolution GeoTIFFs included in Site Characterization (Section 4).
+Deliverables: High resolution GeoTIFFs